HomeBlogMobile Backend as a Service: Key Insights for Developers

 Look for (or build):

 Even in a managed MBaaS environment, inspect logs and metrics regularly.
-Use them to guide schema updates, index creation, and caching decisions.
+Some providers like SashiDo even has automated recomendations and alerting when they catch performance patternns that need your attention, which is really helpful as it saves time and let's you take peventive measures where it matters.
+Use such prompts and tips to guide schema updates, index creation, and caching decisions.

 4. Treating the database as a dumping ground